nats-io/nats-streaming-server/README.md

 ```

 When partitioning is enabled, multiple servers with the same cluster ID can coexist on the same NATS network,
-each server handling its own set of channels. ***Note however that in this mode, state is not replicated
+each server handling its own set of channels. ***Note however that in this mode, state is not replicated as it
-(as it will be in the full clustering feature to come).
-The only communication between servers is to report
+is in Clustering mode.
+The only communication between servers is to report if a given channel is handled in
-if a given channel is handled in more than one server***.
+more than one serve.r***

 ### Wildcards